How trauma can be overcome

 In any situation, sexual or not, where there is or there might be a threat to our well-being, it’s important to understand that we have no choice but to respond, and we have only three fundamental possible responses: flight, fight, or freeze.

 These self-protective responses come pretty quickly and automatically from very deep and primal parts of the brain.
 Nothing else matters but survival.
 The first impulse is usually flight, to try to get away.
 If that’s not possible (or we’ve learned from the past that it won’t work), then we go to fight or to freeze.
 When we freeze, our nervous system is doing two things: it is “playing dead” in the hope that the danger will pass without paying more attention to us, and it is shutting down to some degree so that if the danger doesn’t pass, we won’t feel the pain or suffering that’s coming.

 Getting Rid of What Is Stuck

 Let’s return now to Daniel, the man who had lost depth perception since his early youth.
 At the tender age of four, this man experienced a massive trauma—his father’s suicide.
-As a result of the trauma Daniel’s nervous system froze, and his eyesight was psychologically altered, with an accompanying change in his depth perception.
+As a result of the trauma Daniel’s nervous system froze, and his eyesight was altered.
 Daniel wasn’t offered the information, protection, and nurturing that could have helped him integrate what had happened, and yet he couldn’t flee his family situation, either.
-As a result, this man had lost his depth perception for nearly 61 years, and he recovered it by re-experiencing the early trauma in a way that allowed him to see it, feel it, and survive it.

 By the end of Daniel’s three-year therapy, he no longer had any of his original symptoms.
 His relationships improved significantly and the quality of his life had increased remarkably.
 While the therapy focused on a small sample of the traumatic events this man had suffered, the healing of several events generalized to all the others.